24 Signs of Declining Health in Elderly Loved Ones

 Difficulty with Stairs

-Going up and down the stairs is extremely difficult for older adults with arthritis and other health problems can also pose a fall risk, as well.
+Going up and down the stairs is extremely difficult for an elderly person with arthritis and other health problems can also pose a fall risk, as well.
 These people may only go up the stairs when absolutely necessary.
 They may also stop using the second floor of their home all together.
 In these cases, it’s usually best to move them into a single-story home of an assisted living facility with elevators that replace the stairs entirely.

 More Falls and Tripping